Azure-Samples/aistudio-python-quickstart-sample/README.md

 ## 👩🏽‍💻 | Build a copilot with your own data

-The sample walks you through the process of creating a copilot enterprise chat API that uses custom Python code to ground the copilot responses in your company data and APIs.
-It provides a starting point that you can customize further, to meet your own custom copilot requirements.
+The sample walks through creating a copilot enterprise chat API that uses custom Python code to ground the copilot responses in your company data and APIs.
+The sample is meant to provide a starting point that you can further customize to add additional intelligence or capabilities.
+Following the steps in the [**sample tutorial**](docs/start.md), you will be able to:

-Here's what you'll learn to do in this quickstart:
- - Setup your development environment to use Azure AI CLI and Azure AI SDK.
+ - setup your development environment (pre-built or custom options)
- - Create an Azure AI project and configure relevant Azure AI resources.
+ - create Azure AI resources and project to build the copilot
- - Build an Azure AI Search index for your custom data, to support RAG pattern.
+ - create an Azure Search index containing product information
- - Generate an .env file with your Azure AI project settings for subsequent steps.
- - Run the copilot with a sample question to validate responses from custom data.
+ - run your copilot with a sample question, and evaluate it
- - Evaluate performance against chatgpt or other copilots, using given dataset.

-The tutorial will use the Azure AI CLI for setting up and configuring the copilot - and use the Azure AI SDK to run the copilot with sample questions interactively (using Jupyter Notebooks) or from command-line (using Python scripts).
+In the process, you will get familiar with the **Azure AI CLI** for setting up and configuring your copilot from the commandline.
+And you'll learn to use the **Azure AI SDK** (from Python code or from Jupyter Notebooks) to interact programmatically with your copilot.

 > [!NOTE]
 > We do not guarantee the quality of responses produced by this sample copilot or its suitability for use in your scenario, and responses will vary as development of this sample is ongoing.
 You must perform your own validation the outputs of the copilot and its suitability for use within your company.